ScratchSpace/cmdchk/README.rst

 ------

 The server listens on a specified port and responds to GET, HEAD and OPTIONS requests.
-If everything is good, it returns 200, otherwise 503.
+It runs some user specified checks and if everything is good, it returns 200, otherwise 503.
 It logs all requests, as well as what caused an error, to a specified file.
 If it is unable to open it's logfile, it will fall back to syslog's daemon facility.
 If started as root, it will attempt to drop privileges to a specified user.
 Any errors during startup will cause it to sleep for 5 seconds and exit instead of serving.

 It has the capability to parse config files to set the user it runs as, the port it listens on and the logfile it writes to.